OpsLevel/community-integrations/custom_integration_mapping/Rootly/rootly_setup.md

 OpsLevel's custom integration system supports two patterns:
 *   **Push Integrations**: Where external systems send data directly to OpsLevel via webhooks.
-*   **Pull Integrations**: Where OpsLevel actively pulls data from an external API, as will be demonstrated with Jira.
+*   **Pull Integrations**: Where OpsLevel actively pulls data from an external API, as will be demonstrated with Rootly.

 The process involves a two-stage approach:
 1.  **Extract**: Defines how to retrieve your data, including HTTP polling settings, authentication, and data extraction rules.